 The Christmas Wreath

 Christmas wreaths predate Christmas and Christianity by several thousand years.
-Originally, ancient Britain’s and other northern Europeans would have made loose hanging wreaths (basically just a bundle of greenery tied at the top and hung from the walls of their home) to warn off winter spirits.
+Originally, ancient Britains and other northern Europeans would have made loose hanging wreaths (basically just a bundle of greenery tied at the top and hung from the walls of their home) to warn off winter spirits.
 It is only later, with the rise of the Christian churches, that Wreaths adopted a circular shape mirroring the crown of Christ.
 Many evergreen plants like Holly produce long-lasting berries which were a symbol of life and fertility.
 Strongly scented sprigs of conifer would have hidden the foul odours of winter.
-Both the Holly and the Ivy are pollinated by several solitary bees and well as Honey bees.
-Flowering Ivy has a dedicated pollinator in the Ivy Mining Bee, which only collects pollen from Ivy and times its emergence to the opening of the Ivy flowers in Autumn.
+Both the Holly and the Ivy are pollinated by several solitary bees as well as Honey bees.
+Flowering Ivy has a dedicated pollinator in the Ivy Mining Bee, which only collects pollen from the Ivy and times its emergence to the opening of the Ivy flowers in Autumn.

 Candles bring light and warmth to the home at Christmas.
 Beeswax candles are smokeless and give out daylight, which is why they were used in churches for centuries.
 In addition, Christmas candles are often scented with extracts such as vanilla pods from the tropics and Frankincense and Myrrh, which are both derived from the resin of exotic trees native to the horn of Africa and all are once again pollinated by our little flying friends.

 Having enjoyed all that the bees have given us this Christmas, why not give a little back and think about planting your garden, window box or balcony with some flowers to help them out or create a wild area in your garden to allow our precious pollinators to hibernate safely over the autumn and winter.